 Although they can eat zucchini daily, it is recommended that a daily portion should not exceed 100 grams.

-Serving zucchini in excess may trigger some health complications.
+Serving zucchini in excess may trigger health complications.

-Phosphorus is an essential element that plays a vital role in keeping your pet in good health.
+Phosphorus is an essential element that plays a vital role in keeping your guinea pig in good health.

 The primary role of phosphorus is the formation of strong, healthy bones and teeth.